quocthai95/golobooking/README.md

 1. npm i
 2. gulp

-## Make nad create file in html folder
+## Make and create file in html folder